gvwilson/shuttleworth2014/questions.md

 basis of truly open collaboration simply isn't part of how most people think about teaching.

-2. What change do you want to make?
-(A description of what you want to change about the status quo, in the world, your personal vision for this area, max 1500 ch)
+## 2. What change do you want to make?
+(A description of what you want to change about the status quo, in the world, your personal vision for this area)

 I want every scientist to learn the equivalent of basic lab skills for scientific computing, but that is just a step toward a larger goal.